 John: …These concepts to, and we’re – we’re only 10 or 15 minutes into the…

-Deborah: And I listen for Him.
+Deborah: And I listen for them.
 I don’t have to just confront and say the first thing that’s on my mind.

-John: Hm.
+John: Hmm.
 Well, get a copy of the book and, uh, a CD or download of this conversation at focusonthefamily.com/broadcast.

 Jim: You also have, uh, six strategies for an effective confrontation.
 Let’s go through those.
 Uh, cover ’em and then highlight the ones you think are most critical.